-This edition’s cover story is all about the right designs and proper installation technics of doors in order to provide utmost acoustic and thermal comfort within a building.
-It also elaborates on performance evaluation of different door configurations to enhance energy conservation.
-We spoke to the experts on the above-mentioned topics, also on the impact of types of glazing on energy conservation and selection of the right type of glazing.
+This edition’s cover story is all about the right designs and proper installation techniques of doors in order to provide the utmost acoustic and thermal comfort within a building.
+It also elaborates on the performance evaluation of different door configurations to enhance energy conservation.
+We spoke to the experts on the above-mentioned topics, as well as on the impact of types of glazing on energy conservation and the selection of the right type of glazing.
 Here we present the excerpts from their comments and guidance on installing the right kind of doors for maintaining indoor comfort, at the same time reducing energy costs, and improving traffic flow and safety.

 Door Window Evaluation: Measurement & Assessment For Interior Comfort Levels

-If the doors are properly installed as per design & detail intent of an architect, it will definitely
+If the doors are properly installed as per the design & detail the intent of an architect, it will

 Opening the doors or windows is a great way to improve airflow, but this may not be the best option for people who live in humid climates or cities with a lot of outdoor air pollution.
 Striking right balance is very important,” Jha adds.
 Rajaikepin Rajamoni, Business Head, Sobha Façades points out that fenestration should act as a balance between functional requirements versus offering a comfortable shelter against the outdoor conditions.
 To keep the external environment, the doors should perform well on keeping wind, water, heat, cold and noise out.